 Testing Team Takeaways

-I ran the full set of tests, and we added targeted nights with Marcus (6'1", 230 lbs, runs hot) to stress support and heat, plus Jenna (5'7", 160 lbs) and Ethan (6'0", 185–190 lbs) to pressure-test motion isolation and edge use as a couple.
-The 12 Inch Motion Isolation Hybrid Mattress was the most consistently “quiet” when one person moved, while the 10 Inch Breathable Hybrid felt the easiest to rotate and reposition on.
-The extra-firm memory foam model stayed flat and stable, but it demanded commitment to firmness.
+I handled the full test cycle and added targeted nights with Marcus to stress support and heat, plus Jenna and Ethan to pressure-test partner movement and edge use.
+In our testing, the 12 Inch Motion Isolation Hybrid Mattress stayed the calmest when one person moved, the 10 Inch Breathable Hybrid Mattresses were the easiest to turn on, and the extra-firm memory foam model delivered the flattest, steadiest feel.

 Swbvs Mattress Comparison Chart